smart-data-models/dataModel.GreenEnergy/GreenEnergyGenerator/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `generationSources`:   - `id`:   - `location`:   - `maxBiomassMeasure`:   - `maxEolicPowerMeasure`:   - `maxHydroPowerMeasure`:   - `maxSolarPowerMeasure`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `redistribution`:   - `seeAlso`:   - `selfConsumption`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`:   - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `generationSources`: A list of sources used for power generation.
+Enum:'solar, eolic, hydropower, biomass, geothermal'  - `id`: Unique identifier of the entity  - `location`:   - `maxBiomassMeasure`: A measure of maximum biomass energy that can be generated.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `maxEolicPowerMeasure`: A measure of maximum eolic energy that can be generated.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `maxGeothermalPowerGenerated`: A measure of maximum geothermal energy that can be generated.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `maxHydroPowerMeasure`: A measure of maximum hydropower energy that can be generated.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `maxSolarPowerMeasure`: A measure of maximum solar energy that can be generated.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `redistribution`: Indicates whether the generated energy will be dumped into the network  - `seeAlso`: list of uri pointing to additional resources about the item  - `selfConsumption`: Indicate whether energy generated will use for self  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Status of the green energy generator.
+Enum:'working, outOfService, withIncidence'  - `type`: NGSI Entity Type: It has to be GreenEnergyGenerator
 Required properties
-- `generationSources`  - `id`  - `location`  - `type`  ## Data Model description of properties
+- `generationSources`  - `id`  - `location`  - `type`
+Generic model for Green Energy Generator.
+A device which can generate energy using Solar or Eolic green energy.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml